Ivermectin: Uses, How to Take (Oral & Topical) & Side Effects

 Ivermectin is an antiparasitic medicine that works by paralyzing and promoting the elimination of various types of parasites.
-It is mainly indicated for the treatment of onchocerciasis, elephantiasis, lice, roundworm and scabies.
+It is mainly indicated for the treatment of onchocerciasis, lice, roundworm and scabies, but can also be prescribed in topical forms for roseacea.

-This medication is recommended for adults and children over 5 years of age and can be found in pharmacies in the form of tablets.
+This medication is recommended for adults and children over 5 years of age and can be found in pharmacies with a prescription (although ivermectin topical cream for lice is available over-the-counter).
 Dosing varies depending on the infection being treated and body weight.

 Common uses